Political Science Internships and External Opportunities

-The Political Science Department requires Political Science majors to complete an internship, part of the capstone experience of the Political Science Program.
+Political science majors are required to complete an internship, part of the capstone experience of the Political Science Program.
 It is in the field that classroom experience and knowledge transform into potent ability and valuable experience.
 Students gain confidence, a wider perspective, and an appreciation of their skills.
 Students are encouraged to aim high when seeking internship opportunities.
-The featured examples listed below represent just a few of the many successful internships completed by Political Science majors.
+The featured examples listed below represent just a few of the many successful internships completed by political science majors.

 - Several months before your desired start date, list your interests, weigh your career goals, and talk to fellow students and faculty for insights about types of internships.
 Research your top internship opportunities.

 - Explore the Career Services Internship webpage.
 Thoroughly familiarize yourself with every resource listed.